 Title Lender Reputation:

 When choosing your lender you will want find find a title loan company that treats their customers fairly and has a good reputation.
+Reading customer reviews used to be an easy way of doing do.
 Unfortunately, it is not quite as easy to find accurate reviews for title loan companies anymore.
 Many of their customers started leaving poor reviews, and they took notice.
-Now, it is common practice for the lender to ask the customer to fill out a 5 star review right before they give them the check for their loan.
+Now, it is common practice for some lenders to ask the customer to fill out a 5 star review right before they give them the check for their loan.
 The borrower is ready to leave and doesn’t want to jeopardize getting their check, so they leave the review.
 The sad part is this review does not represent their full experience with the lender and by the time they have made a few payments it is too late to go back and change the review.

 The good news is there are still a few sources where customers can leave comprehensive reviews describing their experience with the lender.
 These include Ripoff Report and Better Business Bureau.
 Visit both of these sites, read other experiences, and learn from them.